 Effects of Gaslighting: What Victims Experience

 Gaslighting is a form of emotionally abusive, manipulative, and controlling behavior that is typically part of a larger pattern of abuse in unhealthy relationships.
-Gaslighting can occur in any relationship, but is especially detrimental in close, long-term relationships like those with romantic partners or family members.
 Being in close and frequent contact with a gaslighter leads to the most severe and lasting negative effects on a person, and sometimes requires extensive counseling and treatment to recover from.

-The specific kinds of negative effects of gaslighting are similar to those of other forms of emotional abuse, and include:1,2,4,5
+The specific kinds of negative effects of gaslighting are similar to those of other forms of emotional abuse, and include:1,2,3,6

 Increased Self-Doubt